openssl/openssl/test/README.md

     $ make TESTS='[89]? -90' test

+To run specific fuzz tests you can use for instance:

+    $ make test TESTS=test_fuzz FUZZ_TESTS="cmp cms"

 To stochastically verify that the algorithm that produces uniformly distributed random numbers is operating correctly (with a false positive rate of 0.01%):